thargor6/JWildfire/README!!!.txt

 Welcome to JWildfire!

-If you are new to the software and/or have problems with the launching, please read the file README_LAUNCH.txt.
+If you are new to the software and/or have problems with the launching, please read the file README_LAUNCHING_JWILDFIRE.txt.

 If you need additional support please read the file README_SUPPORT.txt